yostane/lectures/docs/blog/posts/kotlinscript.md

 kotlin script.main.kts
 ```

-This prints "Hello, Kotlin scripting!" to the console.
-The script can also be made executable by running:
+"Hello, Kotlin scripting!" is printed to the console.
+The script may also be made executable by running:

 ```sh
 chmod +x script.main.kts
 ```

-and then run it with thie following command:
+and then run it with the following command:

 ```sh
 ./script.main.kts